Updated: Dec 4, 2022

 Growth is possible and the start of a New Year is the most popular time for setting goals.
 I have created a free tip sheet and worksheet that could be a useful tool in this process.
 Go to: https://www.nutritioncommunicator.com/tip-sheets Download Tip Sheet #18: “5 Questions to Inspire Your Audience to Action” and the Worksheet: “Action Plan for Change.”

 Is becoming a more effective communicator part of your growth plan?
-If you’re looking for a tool to improve your communication knowledge and skills, go to: https://www.nutritioncommunicator.com/resources-to-supplement-the-book and download a free copy of “Your Journey to Communication Excellence.”
+If you’re looking for tools to improve your communication knowledge and skills, download a free copy of “Your Journey to Communication Excellence.”

 New Year’s resolutions get a bad rap because the failure rate is so high.
 Resolve this year to thoughtfully determine the action steps that will help you achieve meaningful and sustainable goals.
 If for any reason your progress is thwarted, don’t give up, every day is a new opportunity to begin again.
 Take action today.